This article was last updated January 2018.

 This is the essence of meditation - strengthening awareness of your mind-made activity as it arises and passes.
 But, in order to benefit from your practice, you need to apply the awareness you strengthen to your daily life when you aren't meditating.
 Put another way,

 How can you be mindful?

-Throughout the day, check to see where you attention is at: is it captured by something from the past (leading to regret, depression, etc.), or something in the future (leading to stress, anxiety, etc.).
-Or, is it in an alternate reality that you are using to escape the present moment (fantasizing, day-dreaming, etc.)?
+Throughout the day, check to see where you attention is at.
+Is it dwelling on something from the past, leading to regret and depression?
+Is it ruminating on something that might happen in the future, leading to stress and anxiety?
+Or, is it in an alternate reality, escaping the present moment by indulging in fantasies and day-dreams?

-As you check, if you find that you aren't grounded in the present moment, simply move your attention back to what is happening right here and now.
+As you check, if you find that you aren't grounded in the present moment, simply move your attention back to what's happening right here and now.

-So, consistency trumps infrequent, longer sessions when it comes to meditating.
-But, what's critical is to apply the skills you develop to your "non-meditating" time.
+In conclusion, consistency trumps infrequent, longer sessions when it comes to meditating.
+But, what's critical is applying the skills you develop while meditating to your "non-meditating" time.

 There's what's happening, and there's the story your mind tells you about what's happening - the two rarely match (click here to read more...)